searchdiscovery/client-mk-dl-spec/events/README.md

 This solution does not support IE6 or IE7.

-**Javascript:** Since different browsers handle custom event dispatching differently, this solution checks for certain functionality in order to ensure cross browser compatibility.
+**Javascript:** Since different browsers handle custom event dispatching differently, this solution uses feature detection to check for certain functionality in order to ensure cross browser compatibility.
 For custom event support in IE8 and IE9, a polyfill is required.

 The polyfill script (see appendix for source) should be included similar to this example:
 ```html